WEMarsSoftware/drive_code/README.md

 # drive_code
 Somewhat effective rover control code written for an ESP-32 micro-controller.

-# Dependencies - these should be installed in ~/Document/Arduino/libraries
+# Dependencies
-arduino-esp32 core header files
+ - arduino-esp32 core header files
-ESPAsyncWebServer library
+ - ESPAsyncWebServer library
-Built-in Arduino headers
+ - Built-in Arduino headers

+ - Note: these should be installed in ~/Document/Arduino/libraries

 # src.ino
 Main controller code for this project.